 Clarke is undoubtedly good at this stuff, and I appreciate his honesty about what he is selling – I imagine him to be one of the good people in poker.
 He sounds worried for your rake payments, worried for your exact vpips, worried about the population, and all the ropes and riggings that you need to sail the stormy NL5-NL50 seas.
 After all, many a weekend warrior and lonely loser has drowned there - clearly his well-known book is venerated by its sailors for a reason.
 Clarke does tend to get caught up with “weaker” and “stronger” players who all follow the algorithm weakly or strongly, but it’s all so sweet and basic and well meaning, you can’t go wrong.
 The only technical thing I will comment on here is that Clarke is confused about why his students' blue lines are good but they lack red line: it's not that they are "good at getting value," it's that the population they play in is bad at decision making versus their frequencies, a subtle difference that only makes a difference long term.
 The nitty regs, in other words, attracted to training like this are accruing a sort of unearned value that paradoxically holds them back from bigger games - the feedback loops of poker are fiendish and kind of beautiful.
 We can understand this because the red line is what allows you to actually have a good blue line - these things are intertwined and not entirely "fixable" in the linear sense suggested, in other words.

-What’s amusing, in the bigger picture, with these solid poker coaches and trainers who appear on poker podcasts is that they sort of give away the real news in between the line.
+What’s amusing, in the bigger picture, with these solid poker coaches and trainers who appear on poker podcasts is that they sort of give away the real news in between the lines.
 Clarke acknowledges that basically NL50 players have very little fight, yet all we hear is how tough the games are.
 A promising episode is “Modern 3b Ranges.”
 Now, I’m not sure what his ranges are, as we have to buy them, but I get a big hint when he recommends that 3b/f from the BU as the way forward – some of you will know what I am talking about.
 Another hint from a little video investigation shows the bottom of a 4b range being AK/QQ.
 On the pod, Clarke advises that “lighter 3 bets come from hands we might sometimes call,” and we’re supposed to use the RNG to bravely take a risk.
 “Slightly wider than GTO” is our final big hint.
 Yes, this is a “tornado” of pressure, he promises.
 Modern poker is often just as silly as the old stuff, but hey, you’re here.
 Rating: A10s.

 A likable pod, sponsored by PokerNews, with a solid narrative structure featuring pro and author Ben Hayles, hosted by Merv Harvey - hard to go wrong in entertainment with that name.
 Aimed at recreational poker players, this one is less anxious to impress than some of its competition, and does so all the more if only for that.
 Merv gives us the set up, including mercifully brief rundowns of local news, in the case of episode 87, the Australian poker scene.
 They segue to some obligatory nods to poker's woman non-issue (clearly understood by their previous guest Sarah Herring far more pithily), then it's onto the day's subject.
 Pro Ben gives us a solid if slightly conservative interpretation of bomb pot strategy, and on we go, a solid pedagogical dynamic established between the two.
 I'd expect more of the same, overall.
 Ben is a very patient and reasonable instructor, and the novice will benefit from his unhurried common sense.
 Rating: QJo.